Can I work while I’m in the program?

 Do you need a bachelor’s degree for entry level into respiratory care?

 At this point in time, it is not required that you have a bachelor’s degree for entry level into the profession.
 However, we do encourage students to consider furthering their education in the future.
 If a student wishes to obtain a bachelor’s degree in respiratory care it can easily be done.
 Stark State has aligned the curriculum for the associate of applied science degree in respiratory care with several local universities.
-We have articulation agreements with Kent State University, The University of Akron and Youngstown State University.
+We have articulation agreements with Kent State University, Siena Heights University, The University of Akron and Youngstown State University.
 This eases the transferability between the institutions.